 College admissions data encompasses the comprehensive statistics, metrics, and information that colleges publish about their applicant pools, admitted students, and enrolled classes.
 This data forms the foundation for college list generators, admissions probability calculations, and strategic college planning.

 The most authoritative sources include the Common Data Set Initiative, the U.S. Department of Education's College Scorecard and IPEDS database, and institutional research offices at individual colleges.
-These datasets provide standardized, comparable information about admission rates, test score ranges, GPA distributions, enrollment statistics, and outcomes data.

 Comprehensive guide to the U.S. Department of Education's College Scorecard data tool.